Rose-Colored-Boii/CompBio/ReadMe.md

 Workflow:

 1) Download PDB file online (via RCSB, AlphaFold, etc.)
-2) Use tools like Chimera, PyMOL, etc. to export PDB to STL
+2) Use tools like Chimera, PyMOL, etc. to export PDB to GLTF glb file
-3) Import STL file into BambuStudio and save as project (.3mf)
-4) Run script and select 3mf file
+3) Run script to convert to obj file

-Supported color mappings:
-1) Subchains of protein structure (WIP)
+4) Open obj in Bambu Studio and map colors to filaments